4-3is4-me/Smart_Citizen_Alive/README.txt

 # If a bad kit ID or one that is offline is entered, the kit will remain the same and only the number of days will be entered.
 # Click your mouse again to hide the overlay.
 # Enter authcode as first line of "cnfig.txt" in "data" folder, get this from your profile on smartcitizen.me
-# Enter defaulty kitId as second line of "cnfig.txt" in data folder, get this from your profile on smartcitizen.me
+# Enter default kitId as second line of "cnfig.txt" in data folder, get this from your profile on smartcitizen.me
 */

+INSTALLATION and SETUP

+Download Smart_Citizen_Alive.zip from Releases.

+Unzip Smart_Citizen_Alive.zip.

+Open the unzipped Smart_Citizen_Alive folder, open the 'data' folder and open the 'cnfig.txt' file.

+On the first line of cnfig.txt add the OAuth code from your profile on smartcitizen.me.

+On the second line of cnfig.txt add the defaul kit ID you wish to use, again from smartcitizen.me.

+Save and close cnfig.txt

+Open the .exe to run the application.

 TO DO